-Martín Silva de Choc, childhood survivor of an army massacre during the Guatemalan civil war, and now a language school teacher in Guatemala City, falls in love with his American student, Abby, and follows her home to Chicago on a fiancé visa.
-Days before their wedding, however, Abby goes missing, and on a Halloween afternoon Martín embarks on a search that leads from the ghost-strewn yards of Chicago’s North Side to the Lincoln Park Conservatory—and ultimately back to his violent past.
+Martín Silva de Choc, childhood survivor of an army massacre during the Guatemalan civil war, and now a language school teacher in Guatemala City, falls in love with Abby, his American student, and follows her home to Chicago on a fiancé visa.
+Days before their wedding, however, Abby goes missing, and on a Halloween afternoon Martín embarks on a search that will lead from the ghost-strewn yards of Chicago’s North Side to the Lincoln Park Conservatory—and back to his violent past.
 A story about repressed secrets and the limits of love, Day of All Saints traces the effects of historical trauma on individual lives.

 Abby’s wedding dress still hangs in their bedroom closet.
 They’d bought the dress in the Zona 1 market, their last month together in Guate.
 She would wear it, said Abby, with her red platform shoes—red, with red rosettes on the toes.
 The same shoes she wore when Martín took her out salsa dancing, or to try out their half-assed merengue, in the days when they used to dance.
 Their first heady week in Chicago, she had tried on the outfit for him: the embroidered white cotton dress, vaguely Mayan, the red shoes resplendent beneath.
 Martín had breathed in and out.
 “Estás linda,” he said.
 Beautiful.
 Abby whirled across their lumpy linoleum floor.
 “The justice of the peace won’t know what hit him,” she said.